xoofx/xoofx.github.io/_posts/2017-02-14-stark-language-design-part-2-packages-and_modules.md

 - import is explicit: there is no implicit import of outer scope module
 - you can't modify the content of the module outside of its original folder/content
 - you can have a visibility on a module (`public` or `private`) in addition to the visibility on types/functions/constants
+- import inside a types/functions/contants file is local to that file. import inside a module file (`module.sk`) is shared between all files in this module.
 - types/functions/constants can be `private` inside a module (not accessible outside), `internal` (accessible from other modules from the same package) or `public` (accessible from any modules)
-- you can re-export a private module to a different public module
+- you can re-export a private module to a different public module (only from a module file `module.sk`)
-- you can re-export a public type of a private module to a different public module
+- you can re-export a public type of a private module to a different public module (only from a module file `module.sk`)
 - you declare your package dependencies from the code through `extern package`
 - import paths are absolute (like namespace in C# but not like Rust that is relative to the current crate)
 - the root module of a package in a registry serves as a domain entry that you own.
 Any sub package/modules using the same root module are part of this package tree (and are owned by a single entity).